whad-team/whad-client/doc/source/cli/btmesh/btmesh-provisionee.rst

     get_hops

-This command should be used after the usage of :ref:`network_discovery_command`.
-It uses another set of Directed Forwarding feature to estimate the distance (in number of hops) between the local WHAD node and every node discovered via :ref:`network_discovery_command`.
+This command should be used after the usage of :ref:`provisionee_network_discovery_command`.
+It uses another set of Directed Forwarding feature to estimate the distance (in number of hops) between the local WHAD node and every node discovered via :ref:`provisionee_network_discovery_command`.

-The results are available using the :ref:`nodes_command`.
+The results are available using the :ref:`provisionee_nodes_command`.

 .. code-block:: text